-In connection with the implementation of subparagraph 2.4.5 of the Action Plan of the Strategic Roadmap for the Development of Telecommunication and Information Technologies in the Republic of Azerbaijan, approved by Decree No. 1138 of the President of the Republic of Azerbaijan dated December 6, 2016, the effective organization of the formation, storage, maintenance and integration of state information systems and reserves necessitates the creation of a centralized Government Cloud (G-Cloud).
+In connection with the implementation of subparagraph 2.4.5 of the Action Plan of the “Strategic Roadmap for the Development of Telecommunications and Information Technologies in the Republic of Azerbaijan”, approved by Decree No. 1138 of the President of the Republic of Azerbaijan dated 6 December 2016, the effective organization of the formation, maintenance, management and integration of state information systems and resources necessitates the creation of a centralized Government Cloud (G-cloud).

-Under Decree No.718 of the President of the Republic of Azerbaijan dated June 3, 2019 on the creation of the Government Cloud (G-Cloud) and measures in the field of providing cloud services, the implementation of the Government Cloud project will ensure the operation of state information systems, the deployment of their infrastructure and the formation of standards and also reduce the cost of creating and storing information systems in public administration and the formation of a centralized infrastructure for government agencies.
-Thus, it will make it possible to optimize the costs necessary for government agencies for information technologies, create and provide electronic services, and ensure the organization of information systems in a high-quality, stable and secure infrastructure based on up-to-date standards.
+According to Presidential Decree No.718 dated 3 June 2019 on the creation of the Government Cloud (G-cloud) and measures in the field of providing cloud services, the implementation of the Government Cloud project will ensure the operation of government information systems, deployment of their infrastructure, development of standards, and will also reduce the cost of establishing and maintaining information systems in public administration and formation of centralized infrastructure for government agencies.
+In this way, it will be possible to optimize government expenditure required for information technologies and the creation and provision of e-services by government bodies, to ensure that information systems are organized on a quality, sustainable and secure infrastructure based on standards that are more modern.

 As stated in Decree No. 718, joint measures will be taken together with the Special State Security Service of the Republic of Azerbaijan to ensure the physical security and cyber security of the Government Cloud and comprehensively security protection of the cloud infrastructure.